Rs.151for 1 bottle(s) (10 gm Powder each)

 Expert advice FOR Betadine Powder

-• Avoid contact with eyes and nose.
-In case of accidental contact, rinse thoroughly with water.
+• Avoid contact with the eyes and mouth.

 Frequently asked questions FOR Betadine 5% Powder